BolajiAyodeji/bolajiayodeji.com/content/dt/introduction-to-chrome-lighthouse.md

 * Command line (Node)
 * A Chrome extension

-I personally prefer using LightHouse in Dev Tools, using the extension does not make sense as the Dev Tool and extension work in the same Chrome browser, well our preference varies, use what works best for you.
+I personally prefer using LightHouse in Dev Tools.
+Using the extension does not make sense as the Dev Tool and extension work in the same chrome browser, well our preference varies, use what works best for you.

 Lighthouse was first available only with the Chrome extension before it was